Managing your projects

 Host: https://api.float.com

-Each project is assigned a project manager.
-When a project is added via the API, by default the project manager is the account owner.
+Each project is assigned a project owner, using the project_manager field.
+When a project is added via the API, by default the project owner is the account owner.
 You can modify this by specifying the account ID.

-You can retreive the account ID from the /accounts end point like this:
+You can retrieve the account ID from the /accounts endpoint like this:

 GET /v3/accounts HTTP/1.1